Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-KmX7CoVGPA0.md

 ### Transcript

-> word okay there is no way to hot key the xeno zapper or items or uh things like that just yet it's annoying that you can't but i'm quite sure we're putting that in but it's not there now
+> word okay there is no way to hot key the xeno zapper or items or, things like that just yet it's annoying that you can't but i'm quite sure we're putting that in but it's not there now